Note

 archive will not preserve the symlinks in the app bundle.
 Instead, each symlink will become a copy, resulting in a bloated app bundle (for freetype

-, this is around +5 MB of useless copies).
+, this adds about 5 MB of unnecessary copies).

 Final Thoughts